tararoys/pop_to_click/README.md

 # Pop to Click

-Talon has exactly two noises that are built in and immediately recognizeable.
-(You can add more, but the setup is a lot more intensive, and I bet you'd rather get started as quickly as possible.
+Talon currently has exactly two noises that are built in and immediately useable by Talon.
+This script uses the built-in 'pop' noise and this script programs Talon to click the mouse cursor when it hears the 'pop' noise.
+It is possible to use other noises, but this is the simplest noise to set up.

 Demonstration of what the popping sound is supposed to sound like: